 When the New Testament was written, the only Scriptures that the apostles had was the Old Testament.
 It is critical to understand the Old Testament so that you can understand the New Testament.
 Only trying to study and understand the New Testament is like trying to read a book by starting in the middle.
 You miss the whole first half of the story.
 The entire Bible is God’s instructions to us from the first page to the last page.
 It is our guidebook and gives us examples of what TO do and what NOT to do.

-We believe that our salvation ONLY comes through Yeshua (Hebrew name for Jesus) and His blood alone.
+We believe that our salvation ONLY comes through Yeshua (Hebrew name for Jesus) and His role as our high priest alone.
 We do not believe that we can earn our salvation.
 Salvation if free and offered to everyone.

 We believe in the death, burial and resurrection of our Messiah.
-For there is no way to the Father’s eternity, except through the Son.
-Through His blood we are forgiven and able to walk this awesome path that the Father has laid out for us from the beginning of creation.
+For there is no way to the Father’s eternal life, except through the Son.
+Through His atonement we are forgiven and able to walk this awesome path that the Father has laid out for His people from the beginning of creation.

 I am the way, and the truth, and the life.
 No one comes to the Father except through me.
 John 14:6